Aloha! Are you trying to decide where to stay on Maui?

 It exudes an authentic Hawaiian holiday vibe that you won’t get at any of Maui’s luxury mega-resorts.
 And you won’t be nickle-and-dimed with any extra resort fees.

-The décor and furnishings are a bit dated though.
+We thought the décor and furnishings were a bit dated though.
 And you might find a friendly gecko wandering into your unit.

 Mind you, the repeat guests who are loyal to Napili Kai don’t mind.
 Many couples and families have been coming here for years and years, so there’s a strong Ohana (family) feel.